 First words out of my mouth: “No, that’s simply not going to happen.
 There is no such thing as ‘just’ picking up a new sink!”

 I was snapping at someone merely offering a solution; it wasn’t my most patient or proudest reaction to the news.
-Plus, it’s not like they had done it on purpose; they probably felt worse than I did, and I thanked them for their effort by snapping, like a jerk.
+Plus, it’s not like they had done it on purpose; they probably felt worse than I did, and I thanked them for their effort by snapping, like a butt.
 I went inside to call National Builder Supply about a replacement, but found that Rachael had already left for the day.
 I had met a few other people during my trip to their showroom, so I tried to help the (very helpful, but thrown off because of my panic) agent on the phone track down people who may have met me during my visit.
 Eventually, they promised to call me back shortly with options if there were any in stock.
 For the second time in a week, I was tethered to the hope of a phone call.

 Fortunately, my uncle is also a bit of a whiz at this stuff.
 Throw him a home improvement problem, and despite its obstacles, he can usually find a way to work around it.
 Remember this?